Home / Study with us / Climate Modelling Summer School

 Course Schedule

-The school is an intensive twelve day programme, running Monday to Friday, between 10th and 22nd September 2023, and 09:00-20:00 BST on most days.
+The school is an intensive twelve-day programme, running Monday to Friday, between 8th and 19th September 2025, and 09:00-20:00 BST on most days.
+Arrival is on Sunday September 7th, with departure on Friday September 19th 2025.

 The school includes advanced theoretical lectures and seminars, complemented by hands-on workshops to put learning into practice.